 The women of Japan have been famed for centuries for their porcelain-like skin.

-And recently, the world is just catching up!
+And recently, the world is only now catching up.

-In this part of the globe (North America), western skin care and beauty industries are in a fervor for their youthful appearance, emulating and experimenting with different Japanese skin care routines.
+In this part of the globe (North America), Western skincare and beauty industries are emulating and experimenting with different Japanese skincare routines.

-Although it’s arguable that we on the western hemisphere share the same goals, it’s quite clear that our methods in reaching them are different.
+Although it’s arguable that we in the Western Hemisphere share the same goals, it’s quite clear that our methods in reaching them are different.

 Instead of applying aggressive exfoliation and harsh chemicals as we are generally known for, the Japanese philosophy involves nourishing the skin and protecting it from the sun.